 If you have a flashback to the year 2005, you would assume a person driving a pickup truck will either be a building contractor or possibly even a seller at the local market.
 Fast-forward 15 years later, pickup trucks much like the Ranger Wildtrak are increasingly turning into family cars and that got me asking, what is the appeal of pickup trucks that attract the general public?

 Unlike the massive yeehaw trucks in the US, the Ranger is considered to be a mid-size pickup truck but that being said, it’s still quite a huge vehicle considering Malaysian roads are mostly packed with tiny hatchbacks.
-In other words, big truck between small cars in the big city which I would barely consider it “practical” for your daily runabout.
+In other words, big truck between small cars in the big city, I would barely consider “practical” to run as your daily runabout.
 I admit, I’ve always been a fan of pickup trucks but it doesn’t make sense to own one, until now.

 Over the recent years, the Malaysian market generally favours the crossover segment and that was made even more clear with the recent Proton X50 launch as the public immediately fell in love with it and if you think about it, most crossovers here are basically just lifted hatchbacks with front-wheel drive and fender extensions to give it rugged credentials that it doesn’t deserve because it will never be able to do the rugged things as perceived.
 So why not just get something that is actually able to provide you with what you want?
 Wagons should be the right answer but the general public’s perception of a wagon has been tainted as most think it looks like a hearse.
 Utes are a cooler option but sadly those are only for the Australian market.